bserdar/watermelon/readme.md

 files to manage configuration remotely.
 Watermelon abstracts the details of accessing those remote machines.

-Watermelon is written in Go, and currently supports infrostructure code written in Go.
+Watermelon is written in Go, and currently supports infrastructure code written in Go.
 When you write infrastructure code (a *module*), you import the watermelon client package that provides the runtime for your code.
 Using the client, you can write code that looks like this: